 In January 2010, FASB issued new guidance for fair-value measurements and disclosures.
 The new guidance requires disclosures about significant transfers in and out of Level 1 and Level 2 fair-value measurements and the reasons for such transfers and, in the reconciliation for Level 3 fair-value measurements, this new guidance requires separate disclosure of information about purchases, sales, issuances and settlements.
-We adopted this new guidance on January 1, 2010, except for disclosures about purchases, sales, issuances and settlements for Level 3 fair-value measurements.
-The Level 3 disclosures will be effective for financial statements issued for fiscal years beginning after December 15, 2010.
+We adopted this new guidance on January 1, 2010, except for disclosures about purchases, sales, issuances and settlements for Level 3 fair-value measurements issued for fiscal years beginning after December 15, 2010.
 We do not expect our adoption of this new guidance to be material to our consolidated financial statements.